AdeptAustin/mythras.net/Pages/Unofficial-Mythras-Starter-Set.md

 #### Now What?

 That's the end of the Unofficial Mythras Starter Set, but not the end of your adventures.
-If you're enjoying Meeros, there's one more adventure written for your consideration. _[Meeros Doomed](https://www.mythras.net/#/Pages/Settings?id=meeros-doomed)_ deals with the consequences of Kara's actions to save her sister.
-Use the same characters, or create new ones to fit the adventure.
+If you're enjoying Meeros, it fits perfectly in the free setting _Thennla_ and there's two more (paid) adventures written for your consideration. _[Meeros Doomed](https://www.mythras.net/#/Pages/Settings?id=meeros-doomed)_ deals with the consequences of Kara's actions to save her sister.
+Use the same characters, or create new ones to fit the adventure. _[Xamoxis' Cleansing](https://www.mythras.net/#/Pages/Settings?id=xamoxis'-cleansing)_ Involves a wealthy ruler seeking adventurers to retrieve the fabled treasure known as The Cleansing.
 Either way, there's tons more of _Mythras_ to explore, experience, and create.
 Editor's Note: _[Mythic Britain](https://www.mythras.net/#/Pages/Settings?id=mythic-britain)_ is awesome.

 ---
 ## Classic Fantasy